Sayeshen-Govender/Sayeshen-Govender-Honours-Project/README.md

 ```

 Running `curves.py` without any changes will generate the training curves for **Case One** training, and save them in the `plots/` file.
-If you wish to generate the curves for **Case Two**, you will need to uncomment the follwing:
+If you wish to generate the curves for **Case Two**, you will need to uncomment the following:

 <img width="1779" height="176" alt="image" src="https://github.com/user-attachments/assets/c818f7c9-5443-400e-b325-4b68298c4a62" />
 <img width="1836" height="681" alt="image" src="https://github.com/user-attachments/assets/59b6e645-1471-4128-ae34-4050eb9dcd81" />